VPN Access Gateway Selection by Geolocation of User¶

 In this configuration, an EU-based user would be given a configuration profile for the eu-central-1 load balancer.
 And, a US-based user will be provided with a us-west-2 configuration profile.
 If either user relocates or travels to the opposite region, they will need a separate configuration profile in that region and they will need to manually switch the active configuration profile.

-With the Geolocation feature enabled, when a user connects to the VPN service, they are directed to a Route 53 or Azure DNS entry that uses a latency-based routing policy to choose between the available regions.
+With the Geolocation feature enabled, when a user connects to the VPN service, they are directed to a Route 53 that uses a latency-based routing policy to choose between the available regions.

 In this configuration, both the EU-based user and the US-based user would be given the same configuration profile.
 This configuration profile will select the closest region automatically using a latency-based routing policy defined on the DNS record.